Liverpool Free Press archive

 It has sent tenants a letter suggesting they might like to move out because students can be noisy and "become strained and temperamental" at exam time.

-• An influential pressure group "drawn from the ranks of the Conservative and Labour parties in Liverpool, the Liverpool Echo, the Corporation's public relations office and industry" the city's Speke airport.
+• An influential pressure group "drawn from the ranks of the Conservative and Labour parties in Liverpool, the Liverpool Echo, the Corporation's public relations office and industry" has been campaigning to expand the city's Speke airport.
 On page 5, the Free Press describes the plans as "against all economic and environmental reality".
 The airport is losing money, with local ratepayers footing the bill.
 Expanding it will cost them even more.

 • On pages 6 and 7 the Free Press takes a detailed look at the government's White Paper, "A Fair Deal for Housing", and suggests its effects will be anything but fair: rents are going to go up.